S-adic version of Minkowski's geometry of numbers and Mahler's compactness criterion: Introduction

 \section{Introduction}

-The space of unimodular lattices in $\mathbb R^n$ can be identified with the homogeneous space $X=SL_n(\mathbb Z) \backslash SL_n(\mathbb R)$ via the correspondence $\mathbb Z^ng\leftrightarrow SL_n(\mathbb Z)g$ where $g\in SL_n(\mathbb R)$.
+The space of unimodular lattices in $\mathbb R^n$ $(n\ge 2)$ can be identified with the homogeneous space $X=\SL_n(\mathbb Z) \backslash \SL_n(\mathbb R)$ via the correspondence $\mathbb Z^ng\leftrightarrow \SL_n(\mathbb Z)g$ where $g\in \SL_n(\mathbb R)$.
 It is proved by Mahler \cite{M2} that a subset $R$ of $X$ is relatively compact if and only if nonzero elements of the corresponding unimodular lattices are separated from zero.
-This phenomenon is called Mahler's compactness criterion and it is used in many results of dynamical approach to number theory.
-We refer the readers to survey papers \cite{E},\cite{EL} and \cite{KSS} and references there for more details.
+This phenomenon is called Mahler's compactness criterion \cite[Chapter V]{CasselsGN}.
+It has been very useful in dynamical approach to number theory; we refer the readers to survey papers \cite{E},\cite{EL} and \cite{KSS} and references there for details.

-Let $S$ be a finite (non-empty) set of places of a global field $K$ containing all the archimedean ones.
-The connection between dynamics and number theory also spread to the $S$-adic case where the corresponding case of Mahler's criterion plays an important role.
-The extension of Mahler's criterion to the $S$-adic case may be known to experts but it can not be found in the literature.
-Some special cases are written according to the aims of the papers.
-For example, \cite{KT} established the case for $K=\mathbb Q$ and \cite{G} established the case for $K=\mathbb F[X]$ ($\mathbb F$ is a finite field) and $S$ contains a single place corresponding to $X^{-1}$.

-In this paper we prove a general $S$-adic version of Mahler's compactness criterion.
-For each place $v$, let $K_v$ be the completion of $K$ at $v$.
-We consider $K$ as a subring of $K_S=\prod_{v\in S}K_v$ via the natural embedding $K\to K_v$.
-We consider $K_S$ as a topological ring via the product topology of locally compact field $K_v$.
-Let $I_S$ be the ring of $S$-integers of $K$, i.e.

-It is well-known that for each integer $n$, the additive group $I_S^n\subset K_S^n$ is a cocompact lattice.
-We consider $K_S^n$ as row vectors with entries in $K_S$ so that the linear group $SL_n(K_S)$ acts naturally via right multiplication of matrices.
-The main result of this paper is